wko27/blog/_daily/2023-01-29-Second_Lunar_New_Years_Party.md

 * food coma for an hour ish
 * submitted visa application for Vietnam
 * ordered a camera for Vietnam trip
+* helped my dad set up a hummingbird feeder
+  * also sprinkled cayenne pepper over his plants so the squirrels don't play
 * took my dad to dinner
   * Asia Village!
   * westlake beef soup